AndyL86/Portfolio1/README.md

 ![Nav Bar](docs/read-me/nav-bar.png)
  * Located at the top of the page
  * Its partially transparent grey background is designed to give a sense of style and prestige to the brand
- * For ease of navigation when the mouse is hovered over a link, the background is highlighted so the user can see which menu they are selecting
+ * For ease of navigation when the mouse is hovered over a link, the text is highlighted so the user can see which menu they are selecting
  * As the page size decreases the nav bar is fully responsive and at the mobile level displays as a burger menu
  * As the burger menu icon is selected a block menu appears and the burger menu icon transforms into a menu close X icon
  * The navigation bar is designed to be a non disruptive visually pleasing experience that allows the user to easily and clearly navigate the business website